 (i) not make any public disclosure of any information concerning the nature, conduct, progress or results of the research; or

-(ii) that information about the nature, conduct, progress or results of the research be not included in any report or statement prepared under the Financial Administration and Audit Act 1985 by or for the Coordinator.
+(ii) that information about the nature, conduct, progress or results of the research be not included in any report or statement prepared under the Financial Management Act 2006 by or for the Coordinator.

 (2) The Coordinator, a person performing functions under this Act, or a researcher must not make any public disclosure of information contrary to a request referred to in subclause (1)(b).